DebadeepDas/About_Me/README.md

 - Hi, I’m @DebadeepDas
 - I’m interested in Learning new things, especially things related to Computers and Science.
-- I’m currently learning how to code on Python.
+- I’m currently learning how to code in/with Python.
 - I’m looking to collaborate on some exciting projects.